digitaldanny/adv-sys/hw6/ReadMe.txt

 Data Accessed           : devc->ramdisk
 Locks Held at Beginning : sem2
 Possiblity of Data Race : There is possiblity of data race because the sem2 lock is being bypassed by not using the open
 	and release functions inside of thread 2.
+Inside of the read/write functions for MODE 1, sem1 is unlocked before copying data to/from the device which means the ramdisk is exposed to multiple threads.

 - 2.)
 This case is similar to the first data race case, except with multi-process usage.
 The parent process opens the device with file descriptor (fd).
 Then the process forks and the child process can access the device without